Geraldine Ferraro: U.S. House of Representatives (1979–1985)

 As with many representatives, Ferraro issued regular newsletters to her constituents.

 Ferraro also worked on some environmental issues.
 During 1980, she tried to prevent the federal government from gaining the power to override local laws on hazardous materials transportation, an effort she continued in subsequent years.
 In August 1984, she led passage of a Superfund renewal bill and attacked the Reagan administration's handling of environmental site cleanups.

 Ferraro took a congressional trip to Nicaragua at the start of 1984, where she spoke to the Contras.
 She decided that the Reagan administration's military interventions there and in El Salvador were counterproductive towards reaching U.S. security goals, and that regional negotiations would be better.

 In all, Ferraro served three two-year terms, being re-elected in 1980 and 1982.
 Her vote shares increased to 58 percent and then 73 percent and much of her funding came from political action committees.
 While Ferraro's pro-choice views conflicted with those of many of her constituents as well as the Catholic Church to which she belonged, her positions on other social and foreign policy issues were in alignment with the district.
 She broke with her party in favoring an anti-busing amendment to the Constitution.
 She supported deployment of the Pershing II missile and the Trident submarine, although she opposed funding for the MX missile, the B-1B bomber, and the Strategic Defense Initiative.

 While in the House, Ferraro's political self-description evolved to "moderate".
 In 1982, she said her experiences as assistant district attorney had changed some of her views: "... because no matter how concerned I am about spending, I have seen first hand what poverty can do to people's lives and I just can't, in good conscience, not do something about it."
-For her six years in Congress, Ferraro had an average 78 percent "Liberal Quotient" from Americans for Democratic Action and an average 8 percent rating from the American Conservative Union.
+For her six years in Congress, Ferraro had an average 78-percent "Liberal Quotient" from Americans for Democratic Action and an average 8-percent rating from the American Conservative Union.
 The AFL–CIO's Committee on Political Education gave her an average approval rating of 91 percent.

-1984 vice-presidential candidacy
+1984 vice presidential campaign

-Ferraro speaks at the 1984 Democratic National Convention.
+Ferraro speaking at the 1984 Democratic National Convention.
 Standing behind her are California Congressmen Bob Matsui and Norman Mineta and future San Francisco supervisor Tom Hsieh.